Do You Roku? We do!

 What is Roku?

 Roku is one of the first streaming companies.
-The boxes have a wireless connection and plugged into the back of the TV.
-They offer different connections such as HDMI and composite A/V port.
+The boxes have a wireless connection and are plugged into the back of the TV.
+They offer different connections such as HDMI and composite A/V ports.
 The best part, there is no monthly box rental fee.
 With Roku, you buy the box.
 It’s yours!

 There are many types of products available starting at $29.99.
 There is something for everyone.
 They offer travel sticks to a RokuTV.